dagron78/Metis_AI_RAG/docs/Metis_RAG_Authentication_Implementation_Detailed_Plan.md

    - Created post-retrieval permission checking as a secondary security layer
    - Added detailed logging for unauthorized access attempts

+### Phase 4 Completion (March 2025)

+Phase 4 of the advanced permission models has been fully implemented.
+The implementation includes:

+1. **Role-Based Access Control**:
+  - Created roles and user_roles tables in the database
+  - Implemented role-based permission checking
+  - Created API endpoints for managing roles
+  - Created and ran a script to set up default roles (admin, editor, viewer)
+  - Assigned admin role to existing admin users

+2. **Document Sharing and Collaboration**:
+  - Created a notification system for document sharing
+  - Enhanced the document sharing API to send notifications
+  - Added API endpoints for managing notifications
+  - Implemented permission checking for document sharing

+3. **Multi-tenant Isolation**:
+  - Created organizations and organization_members tables
+  - Added organization_id to documents table
+  - Updated document repository to support organization-based access control
+  - Created API endpoints for managing organizations
+  - Implemented permission checking for organization operations

+4. **Migration Process**:
+  - Created migration scripts for the new tables and relationships
+  - Created a merge migration to resolve multiple head revisions
+  - Ran the migrations to update the database schema
+  - Created and ran a script to set up default roles

 ### Implementation Notes

 During implementation, we encountered and resolved the following issues: